Linux Dmidecode Command Explained: Check BIOS, Memory and Hardware Details

-is Dmidecode Command?
+What is the Dmidecode Command?

-to Use the dmidecode Command?
+Why Use the dmidecode Command?

-you need some information about your system hardware component on an urgent basis, then dmidecode is in place to solve this problem.
-No need to access the system
+When you need some information about your system hardware component on an urgent basis, then dmidecode is in place to solve this problem.
+No need to access the system components physically to retrieve the hardware information.
+It displays the current system configuration and maximum information of the system, such as CPU support and memory.
+This is commonly used to ensure the hardware specifications for inventory purposes and hardware upgrades.

 Dmidecode commands